 Guide Personal Income Tax for Residents

-Massachusetts has a 5.1% tax on both earned (salaries, wages, tips, commissions) and unearned (interest, dividends and capital gains) income.
+For tax year 2019, Massachusetts had a 5.05% tax on both earned (salaries, wages, tips, commissions) and unearned (interest, dividends, and capital gains) income.
+The tax rate was lowered to 5% for tax years beginning January 1, 2020, and after.
 Certain capital gains are taxed at 12%.

 Everyone whose Massachusetts gross income is $8,000 or more must file a Massachusetts personal income tax return on or by April 15th following the end of every tax year.
 If the due date falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.

 If you've made an error on a return you've already filed, file an amended return.

 Before filling out your yearly personal income tax return, it's a good idea to check if there have been tax changes.

 - 2018 Personal Income Tax Rates